pupilfirst/pupilfirst/docs/developers/configuration.md

 To set `CLOUDFRONT_PRIVATE_KEY_BASE_64_ENCODED`, follow the steps below:

-1. Copy the contents of the `private_key.pem` file you obtained while creating the keys.
+1. Copy the contents of the `private_key.pem` file you obtained while creating the keys in Step 4.
 2. Open the Rails console and encode the contents using `Base64.urlsafe_encode64(test)`.
 3. Set the obtained value as the environment variable.